Bionic (Christina Aguilera album): Music and lyrics

 Bionic is musically inspired by Aguilera's taste of electronic subgenres, including electronica.
 The album was mostly described as futurepop, while Andy Gill of The Independent noted the hybrid of electro and R&B on the project, and The New York Times's Alex Hagwood characterized it as an electropop album.
 Bionic consists of eighteen tracks on the standard edition, and twenty-three on the deluxe edition.
 The standard edition consists mostly of electropop songs, heavily incorporating synthesizers and electronic beats.
 Mike Usinger from The Georgia Straight opined that the accompaniment of synthesizers on the project "offers up a rise-of-the-fembots strain of robo-pop that sounds like LCD Soundsystem-era Williamsburg."
 A few tracks are done up with Auto-Tune.
 Multiple music critics recognized sex as the main theme of Bionic.
 Eric Handerson of Slant elaborated that the album "[is] all in service of routine pop sex, the sort of standard-issue sleaze that [...] stood in stark contrast against."
 Echoing Handerson's point of view, The Georgia Straight's Mike Usinger commented: "Where past Xtina efforts have hinted that's she's horny to the core, Bionic makes a concrete case that she's the dirtiest girl working in mainstream pop."
 Bionic also displays feminism as a prominent theme; Kitty Empire from The Observer labelled Bionic a "cranking post-feminist party album".
 According to Mike Wass of Idolator some of the explored subjects on the album are sex positivity and female empowerment.
-In June 2020, Aguilera stated that Bionic is "all about being unabashedly yourself".
+In June 2020, Aguilera stated that Bionic is "all about being unabashedly YOU".